pualv/datadisplay/README.md

 Puts data into object.

-Displays one field (country name).

-Field can be arranged alphabetically (or reverse) by clicking on a button.
+Countries can be ordered by name, population or area.
+Buttons toggle sort direction.

 That's as far I've got.